hurwitzlab/viral-learning/README.md

 Deep learning demonstration code.

 # Repository Setup
 This repository contains Jupyter notebooks, which are not friendly to `git`.
-The best way to help `git` handle these files is to set up `jq` to automatically strip out non-code elements from notebooks.
+One way to help `git` handle these files is to set up `jq` to automatically strip out non-code elements from notebooks.

 First install [jq](https://stedolan.github.io/jq/download/).

-Next add the following to `~/.gitconfig`
+Next add the following to `~/.gitconfig`.
+(Note: it may be necessary to specify the full path to `jq` for tools such as SourceTree.)

 ```
 [core]